jupyterlab/jupyterlab/README.md

 An extensible computational environment for Jupyter.

-**This is a very early pre-alpha developer preview and not suitable for general usage yet.
+**JupyterLab is a very early developer preview, and is not suitable for general usage yet.
 Features and implementation are subject to change.**

 With JupyterLab, you can create a computational environment for Jupyter that